Pest Control

 We also have dry wood termites.
 They form colonies of about two thousand five hundred (2,500) individuals.
 Similar to damp wood termites, dry wood termites have no workers in their colonies.

-Unlike damp wood termites, these sets can cause serious damage to your house because they feed on dry wood, wallpaper, plastics, fabrics made from plant material, etc. Some of their hideouts include the beams, walls, attics, and other structural components of your house.
-Drywood termites are known to live in furniture and can feed on books.
+Some of their hideouts include the beams, walls, attics, and other structural components of your house.
+Drywood termites are known to live on furniture and can feed on books.

+What are the possible signs of termite infestation in a home?
 Detecting a pest issue in your home can be overwhelming.
 But it is not as bad as having a pest issue and not knowing about it.
-You can never be too careful when it comes to protecting your family and home from pest infestation especially termite infestation.

-1. Headbanging
+1. Headbanging:

 One notable sign of termites is a quiet clicking sound in the walls.
 Soldier termites are known to bang their heads against the wood or shake their bodies to notify the other termites of the impending danger in the colony.

-The worker termites are known for eating woodworks and they are very noisy eaters.
+The worker termites are known for eating woodwork, and they are very noisy eaters.
 When you put your ears against any remote-infested wood, you get to hear them munching away.
-Pliny the Elder a Roman writer made mention of this noisy eating habit 2,000 years ago.

-Termites being sensitive tiny things, tend to detect vibrations and noises with various organs found at the base of their antennae and on their tibia; this is one of the segments of their legs.
+Termites, being sensitive tiny things, tend to detect vibrations and noises with various organs found at the base of their antennae and on their tibia; this is one of the segments of their legs.

 According to findings by some scientists at Australia’s CSIRO, termites can tell the size of wood by using vibrations to measure it from inside.
-Something humans can not do.
+Something humans cannot do.
 They are indeed phenomenal creatures.

 2. Wings Left Behind

-The Discovery of tons of discarded wings behind the doors and windows is another pointer that you might be having these unwanted guests.
-During spring, near well-lit warm areas, termites swarm in.
-They thereafter shed their wings.
-These you might mistake for flying ants but mind you, termites have specific differences.
+These you might mistake for flying ants, but mind you, termites have specific differences.
 They have the same size of wings and are not segmented while flying ants do not have the same size of wings and are segmented.

-Termite causes obvious damage that can be easily identified by simply knocking on any wooden structure in your home.
 The hollow sound or punctured wood is always there to give it away.
 You often see cracks on surfaces, splits, and other serious damage.
 They often create galleries or tunnels within the wood.

-4. Mud Structures and Tubes
+4. Mud Structures and Tubes:

 Subterranean termites preferably stay in moist areas so they create mud tubes to get around.
 The Discovery of these tube-like mud structures indicates that you may have a termite problem.

 Termites create these tubes from moist soil to enable their movement from their colony to their food source.
-This you can spot them around your home on hard surfaces or even your foundation.
-It’s very important to make checks for these mud tubes around your home.
-Termites get around in these mud tunnels.
+You can spot them around your home on hard surfaces or even your foundation.

-5. Swollen Panels on Floor or Walls
+5. Swollen Panels on the Floor or Walls:

-Another sign to look out for is a raised floorboards or bumps in the wall.
-Often masking as water damage.
-A swollen panel is not a good sign.
-These creatures live below the wood surface which causes panels to swell.
+These creatures live below the wood surface, which causes panels to swell.
 It can make paint peel.
-If you are sure it is not water damage, then it might be a termites problem.
+If you are sure it is not water damage, then it might be a termite problem.

-6. Discovering Termite Bodies
+6. Discovering Termite Bodies:

-7. Spotting Pellets Or Droppings
+7. Spotting Pellets Or Droppings:

-Another way to detect these creatures is by finding their droppings.
-Drywood termites often leave behind small, wood-colored pellets.
-These can be found anywhere.
 Termites like to keep their areas clean.
 They do that by removing their excrement from their path.
 Their droppings usually have the appearance of sawdust or coffee grounds.

-Signs of Termite Damage
+What are the Signs of Termite Damage?

 • Tiny, spike holes in drywall